-This means that data at rest and in transit must be secure from eavesdropping or tampering.
-All clients must be authenticated and authorized to access data.
-Additionally, all interactions must be auditable and traced uniquely back to their source.
+As part of the security model, data at rest and in transit must be secure from eavesdropping or tampering, clients must be authenticated and authorized to access data, and all operations in the platform are audited and can be traced back to their source.

 Threat model

-Infisical’s threat model spans communication, storage, response mechanisms, failover strategies, and more.
+Infisical’s (the software) threat model spans communication, storage, response mechanisms, and more.

 • Tampering with data (at rest or in transit): Infisical implements data integrity checks to detect tampering.
 If inconsistencies are found, Infisical aborts transactions and raises alerts.

-• Unauthorized access (lacking authentication/authorization): Infisical mandates rigorous authentication and authorization checks for all inbound requests; it also offers multi-factor authentication and role-based access controls.
+• Unauthorized access (lacking authentication/authorization): Infisical mandates rigorous authentication and authorization checks for all inbound requests; it also offers multi-factor authentication and role/attribute-based access controls.

-• Actions without accountability: Infisical logs all project-level events, including policy updates, queries/mutations applied to secrets, and more.
+• Actions without accountability: Infisical logs events, including policy updates, queries/mutations applied to secrets, certificates, and more.
 Every event is timestamped and information about actor, source (i.e. IP address, user-agent, etc.), and relevant metadata is included.

-• Breach of data storage confidentiality: Infisical encrypts all stored secrets using proven cryptographic techniques such as AES-256-GCM for symmetric encryption.
+• Breach of data storage confidentiality: Infisical encrypts all stored secrets using proven cryptographic techniques for symmetric encryption.

 • Unrecognized suspicious activities: Infisical monitors for any anomalous activities such as authentication attempts from previously unseen sources.